acresources/serverslist/README.md

 #### Who approves pull requests?
 * There are several community members that can approve pull requests.

+#### Are servers ever removed or rejected?
+* Only under extreme circumstances will a server be removed from this list
+* The specific reasons aren't defined, but they might include the following;
+  * Servers with the intent or functions to exploit their clients

 ## Other Resources
 * [ACEmulator](https://github.com/ACEmulator/ACE)